Music in nature

 An Example of developing the Spiritual Faculties

-For example, you hear music somewhere played, and being accustomed to meditate on the four elements, you try to see if you can comprehend that music in matters of the four elements.*
+For example, you hear music being played somewhere, and, being accustomed to meditating on the four elements*, you try to you try to understand the music in terms of them.

-You hear the soft, dreamy notes of a piano, flowing forth like the slow clear waters of a little brook.
-Following its flow, sometimes you see it widen, sometimes you see it narrowing.
-Sometimes you find it churning in a little pool, just to go on flowing again in a definite direction.
-As you continue following its flow, you begin here and there also to hear some notes of brightness, appearing just like some glittering beams of sunlight, fracturing on the surface of the steadily flowing brook of piano music.
+You hear the soft, dreamy notes of a piano, flowing like the slow, clear waters of a brook.
+As you follow its flow, you notice how it sometimes widens, sometimes narrows.
+Occasionally, it churns in a pool before continuing in a definite direction.
+As you keep following, bright notes emerge like glittering beams of sunlight refracting on the surface of the steadily flowing brook..

-More and more of that comes in.
-A drum, a bass, earth with more water, earth with more wind.
-You see how things blend together, and you realise how your understanding gradually increases as to how to know more than just one element at a time.
+More and more of that comes in —a drum, a bass— earth with more water, earth with more wind.
+You see how things blend together, and you realise how your understanding gradually deepens allowing you to know more than just one element at a time.

-Gradually you come to understand, that that artist having so perfectly harmonised his notes, has actually brought into being a new life, with definite powers and its own individuality.
-And you also learn, that that life also has a kind of mind, a mind breathed into it by the maker of the music.
+Gradually you come to understand, that that artist having so perfectly harmonised his notes, has actually created a new life—a being with its own definite powers and individuality.
+And you also realise that this life-form has a kind of mind, a mind breathed into it by the creator of the music.

 Remembering your list of emotions, you try to estimate its primary character, after which you continue your observation.